GZGavinZhao/setup-solbuild/README.md

 Install and setup [`solbuild`](https://github.com/getsolus/solbuild), the Solus package build system.
 Note that this does not automatically build the package for you.
 It merely provide you with a ready-to-use `solbuild` tool.
 To build your package, run `sudo solbuild build` in the same directory of your `package.yml` file.
 For more details on how to build a package for Solus OS, refer to articles on [packaging](https://getsol.us/articles/packaging/) in the Solus Help Center.

-**WARNING** This is only guaranteed to work on Linux systems, and most `solbuild` commands require you to run as root user.
+**Note:** This is only guaranteed to work on Linux systems, and most `solbuild` commands require you to run as root user.

 ## Inputs